• Skip to primary navigation

 4. Press the Pressure Cook (or Manual) button or dial, and then the +/- button or dial to select 0 minutes.
 High Pressure.
 This will yield a soft broccoli.

-If you want a bit firmer broccoli, use hot water in the pressure cooker, and set to 0 minutes at LOW pressure.
+If you want a bit firmer broccoli, start with Hot water in the pressure cooker, and set to 0 minutes at LOW pressure.

 5. As soon as the pot beeps that the cook cycle is finished, turn the steam release knob to the Venting position to do a Quick Release of the steam/pressure.